Follow the link for Zimbabwe Covid-19 Latest Travel News.

 Victoria Falls is not considered a yellow fever risk zone by the WHO so vaccinations are not necessary or required.
 However, if you are travelling from a country which IS a yellow fever risk zone, then entry to Zimbabwe will be denied, unless you have a vaccination certificate.

 There are no other vaccinations that are an entry requirement.
 Vaccinations such as rabies, typhoid, cholera and hepatitis would be a personal choice.

 Beware of the sun and heat during summer; use sunscreen, wear hats and protective clothing and stay hydrated.

 The water from taps, we have actually had it tested, is perfectly safe to drink.
 However, you might prefer bottled water which is readily available - just consider the impact on the environment of 1000’s of plastic bottles.

 It is no secret that the cash crisis is Zimbabwe is critical.
-Victoria Falls continues to flourish as a tourist destination, but there is little to no hard cash in Zimbabwe.
+Victoria Falls continues to flourish as a tourist destination, but there is very limited cash in Zimbabwe.